gke/OpenPilot-RTH/wiki/OpenPilotSetup.md

 OpenPilot Configuraton for RTH
 ==============================

-It is assumed that you have tuned your PID paramters using accepted techniques described elsewhere.
+It is assumed that you have tuned your PID parameters using accepted techniques described elsewhere.
 Be aware that the fixed wing PID coefficients are generaly of a significantly lower value than that for multicopters.

 The RTH home function is intended to be used for model aircraft with:
   * Ailerons